-When a program on the remote target is running, GDB may attempt to interrupt it by sending a 'Ctrl-C' or a BREAK, control of which is specified via GDB's 'remotebreak' setting (see [set remotebreak], page 184).
+When a program on the remote target is running, GDB may attempt to interrupt it by sending a 'Ctrl-C' or a BREAK, control of which is specified via GDB's 'remotebreak' setting (see [set remotebreak], page 186).

 The precise meaning of BREAK is defined by the transport mechanism and may, in fact, be undefined.
-GDB does not currently define a BREAK mechanism for any of the network interfaces.
+GDB does not currently define a BREAK mechanism for any of the network interfaces except for TCP, in which case GDB sends the telnet BREAK sequence.

 'Ctrl-C', on the other hand, is defined and implemented for all transport mechanisms.
-It is represented by sending the single byte 0x03 without any of the usual packet overhead described in the Overview section (see Section D.1 [Overview], page 347).
+It is represented by sending the single byte 0x03 without any of the usual packet overhead described in the Overview section (see Section D.1 [Overview], page 351).
 When a 0x03 byte is transmitted as part of a packet, it is considered to be packet data and does not represent an interrupt.
-E.g., an 'X' packet (see [X packet], page 354), used for binary downloads, may include an unescaped 0x03 as part of its packet.
+E.g., an 'X' packet (see [X packet], page 359), used for binary downloads, may include an unescaped 0x03 as part of its packet.

 Stubs are not required to recognize these interrupt mechanisms and the precise meaning associated with receipt of the interrupt is implementation defined.
-If the stub is successful at interrupting the running program, it is expected that it will send one of the Stop Reply Packets (see Section D.4 [Stop Reply Packets], page 355) to GDB as a result of successfully stopping the program.
+If the stub is successful at interrupting the running program, it is expected that it will send one of the Stop Reply Packets (see Section D.4 [Stop Reply Packets], page 361) to gdb as a result of successfully stopping the program.
 Interrupts received while the program is stopped will be discarded.